m-arioux/todo-k8s-test-cluster/README.md

 - todo-api.local-cluster
 - todo-app.local-cluster

-If everything is set correctly, go to http://todo-app.local-cluster in your browser and you should see the app with the 2 todos send from the back-end.
+If everything is set correctly, go to http://todo-app.local-cluster in your browser and you should see the app with the 2 todos send from the back-end took from the database.